How To Flip A House: A Complete Guide For Beginners

 Andrew Dehan12-Minute Read

-Maybe you want to indulge your inner Chip or Joanna Gaines (of “Fixer Upper” fame).
-Maybe you know of an opportunity to make money.
-With the right knowledge and connections, flipping houses could become a source of income.
+Maybe you want to indulge your inner Chip or Joanna Gaines (of “Fixer Upper” fame), or you know of an opportunity to make money.
+With the right knowledge and connections, flipping houses could become a genuine source of income.

-To get started flipping houses, you need to grow your knowledge of real estate.
-While the TV shows make house flipping look like a simple process, they’re showing you a small piece of the process.
+To get started flipping houses, you need to grow your understanding of real estate.
+While popular TV shows make house flipping look like a simple process, they’re showing you a small piece of the process.
 So much of the work that goes into flipping a house is about managing variables.

 Flipping Homes, Defined

-Flipping homes is the act of buying property (often in poor condition), taking on the repairs and renovations, then selling the refurbished home for a profit.
+Flipping is the act of buying a house (often in poor condition), taking on the repairs and renovations, then quickly selling the refurbished home for a profit.

 How To Start Flipping Houses